Overcoming Financial Vulnerability among Newcomers

 Our Project Team Members

 This study was conducted by the CBR team at Access Alliance (led by Yogendra Shakya and Axelle Janczur) with support from our Peer Outreach Workers team as peer researchers.
-Team members include: Megan Spasevksi , Ruth Wilson, Sehr Athar, and Tayyeba Darr.
-Peer researchers include Monica, Halimo, Waisal, Arezo, and Julie-Anna.
+Team members included: Megan Spasevksi , Ruth Wilson, Sehr Athar, and Tayyeba Darr.
+Peer researchers included Monica, Halimo, Waisal, Arezo, and Julie-Anna.
 Farah Islam conducted advanced statistical analysis and assisted with report writing.

 Project advisors and partners include Miryam Zeballos (Financial Coaching and Advocacy Trainer , Neighborhood House), Jeanette Campbell (Senior Manager, United Way’s Product Development unit), Elena Jara (Director of Education at Credit Canada Debt Solutions Inc) and Shankari Belandra (Settlement Counsellor, Access Alliance), and at Catalyst Centre.

 What we found

 Study results showed that financially vulnerable newcomer groups have limited (self-rated) financial knowledge and face barriers to acquiring this knowledge.
 Only 13% had taken a financial literacy workshop.
 They also face systemic barriers to information and tools to build savings and investments, and in managing debt.
 About half of survey participants said that they had no knowledge (“Not at all”) about RRSP and TFSA.
 A third of participants indicated that they had no knowledge about RESP.
 Crucially, the study found that vulnerable newcomer groups are at very high risk for retirement insecurity.

 Four fifths of survey participants (84%) reported not currently saving for retirement.
 Three out of four participants (77%) did not expect to be financially able to retire.